 Overall, the news is good.
 For example, the proportion of old and young forests in the province more closely resembles what would occur naturally than it did in 2009.
 Saskatchewan also continues to lead the country in Indigenous involvement in the forest sector.
 Our forest industry is thriving, and there's room for it to grow, sustainably.

 The report also identifies opportunities to improve, and some emerging challenges.
-The government fulfills its important duty to consult with Indigenous people but we need to build on existing relationships.
+The government fulfils its important duty to consult with Indigenous people but we need to build on existing relationships.
 Our forests, as carbon sinks, play an important role in addressing a changing climate but are also affected by its uncertainties.

 As the Ministry of Environment manages and protects Saskatchewan's environment, we strive to balance the social, economic and ecological benefits that forests provide.
 It is this balance that will allow us to continue to improve and to build on our strengths, for the benefit of all Saskatchewan people.